-Direct costs and expenses related to revenue decreased \$16.4 million or 54% for the year ended December 31, 2022 compared to the year ended December 31, 2021.
-The decrease in costs for the year ended December 31, 2022 was driven primarily by the overall decline in COVID-19 testing revenue, as vaccinations increased as well as broader adoption and availability of at-home testing, partially offset by an increase in direct costs and expenses associated with increased lung diagnostic revenue.
+Direct costs and expenses related to revenue decreased \$1.1 million or 8% for the year ended December 31, 2023 compared to the year ended December 31, 2022.
+The decrease in costs for the year ended December 31, 2023 was driven primarily by the overall decline in COVID-19 testing volume and reductions in inventory obsolescence as the Company began exiting our commercial COVID-19 testing services in the latter half of 2022.
+This was partially offset by an increase in direct costs and expenses associated with increased lung diagnostic and services testing volume.